 All this just scratches the surface of what can be a truly complex undertaking: Navigating the tax implications of working remotely from another country.
-No wonder Airbnb is creating a 20-person team to help employees deal with payroll and business professionals.
+No wonder Airbnb is creating a 20-person team to help employees deal with payroll and tax complications connected to working (temporarily) outside the country.